How Does Malaria Spread?

 Malaria Spread & Prevention: What You Need to Know

 Malaria is one of the leading causes of death in the tropical countries of Africa, South Asia, and South America.
 Primarily caused by the Plasmodium parasite, it thrives in hot and humid climates.
-Globally, vaccines have been rolled out to cure and control the outbreak, ensuring minimal transmission.
+Globally, malaria vaccines have been introduced in some regions to help reduce severe disease and mortality, particularly among children.
+However, vaccines do not cure malaria and must be used alongside other prevention and treatment measures.

 Although curable, malaria can pose a serious, life-threatening issue, like organ damage and even death, if not treated on time.
 Continue reading to learn about the causes and symptoms of malaria, how it spreads, and how to help prevent it.